This sounds crazy. GitHub, GitLab and a myriad of other hosting services

 somewhere that's on your local network, you can follow the

-steps above replacing 127.0.0.1
+steps above replacing 127.0.0.1 with

 that machine's IP address.
 You can find that machine's IP address by doing